ci010/electron-vue-next/docs/index.md

 ### Compile

-The project will compile typescript/vue source code by rollup into javascript production code.
-The rollup config for main process is in [rollup.config.js](https://github.com/ci010/electron-vue-next/tree/master/electron-vue-next/scripts/rollup.config.js).
+The project will compile typescript/vue source code by esbuild into javascript production code.
+The esbuild config for main process is in [esbuild.config.js](https://github.com/ci010/electron-vue-next/tree/master/electron-vue-next/scripts/esbuild.config.js).
 It will output the production code to `dist/index.js`.

-Notice that by default, this project's rollup config won't bundle the nodejs dependencies used in main process.
-As the rollup is based on esm, it has a hard time to resolve some circular dependencies problems, which can happen frequently in some nodejs package (e.g. electron-updater, Webpack can handle these kind of problem though).
+Notice that by default, this project's esbuild config **WILL** bundle the nodejs dependencies used in main process.

+As the esbuild does not handle the `__dirname` and `import.meta.url`, it has the problem with the library using that.
+See [#859](https://github.com/evanw/esbuild/issues/859) and [#1492](https://github.com/evanw/esbuild/issues/1492) in esbuild repo.
+When you using such library, you need to add them to external to package json.

+Like 7zip-bin which using `__dirname` to locate the binary location.

 Once you put them into the `external` in `package.json`, they will be packed in the `node_modules` in output asar.
 Just let you know that this is not like webpack, bundling them into your `index.js`.

 The config to compile renderer process is in [vite.config.js](https://github.com/ci010/electron-vue-next/tree/master/electron-vue-next/scripts/vite.config.js).
 It will compile the production code into `dist/renderer/*`.